-For each Federal program included in this Supplement, Part 4 discusses program objectives, program procedures, and compliance requirements that are specific to the program.
+For each Federal program included in the Supplement, Part 4 discusses program objectives, program procedures, and compliance requirements that are specific to the program.
 With the exception of section III.N, "Special Tests and Provisions," the auditor shall refer to Part 3 for the audit objectives and suggested audit procedures that pertain to the program-specific compliance requirements associated with the programs.
-Since, in general, Special Tests and Provisions are unique to the program, the specific audit objectives and suggested audit procedures for the program are included in Part 4 with the exception of audit objectives and suggested audit procedures for internal control and those related to the cross-cutting aspects of ARRA, which are included in Part 3.
+Since, in general, Special Tests and Provisions are unique to the program, the specific audit objectives and suggested audit procedures for the program are included in Part 4.